MARTeamWhale/BaleenWhale-Acoustics-Inspection-Tool/README.md

 More information on usage is available through the following resources:

-- Script file headers (i.e. comment block at the top of the file)

 - *SUMMARY_OF_IMPORTANT_CHANGES.pdf*

-- *MERIDIAN_Detection_Browser_ReferenceManual_20211028.pdf* (OUT OF DATE, but still relevant for understanding how to use the GUI)
+- *BAIT_ReferenceManual.pdf*

+- Script file headers (i.e., comment blocks at the top of the M-files)

 ## References